Updated October 2022

 Following this pace, major companies such as Google, Facebook and Apple have also made alterations in their energy consumption habits.
 The tech trio has transitioned to renewables and are vying to become 100% renewables-reliant.

-In 2019, for the third year in a row, Google purchased enough renewable energy to match 100 percent of their annual global electricity consumption.
+In 2020, for the fourth year in a row, Google purchased enough renewable energy to match 100 percent of their annual global electricity consumption.
 This large-scale procurement of solar and wind power made Google the world’s largest corporate buyer of renewables energy, with more than 50 long-term contract commitments under their sleeve.

 These tech giants are not the only ones taking initiative in the “100% renewable” direction.
 There is a global campaign, called “RE100”, that commemorates businesses in their commitment towards 100% renewable energy usage.
 The initiative is led by The Climate Group in collaboration with CDP, and to date, consists of 378 companies aspiring to deliver on the eco-shift, including Ingka Group (formerly IKEA Group), Starbucks, and Johnson & Johnson.

 However, there are energy trends making an appearance that stimulate debate around smaller consumer constituents, and the impact their habits can induce.
 One trend that tackles the context in question is the “prosumer model”.

 The emerging “Prosumer Model” and its premise